Selfeer/blogpost-test/README.md

  SELECT UserID FROM file(hits_parquet_8d18d12d_4cc2_11ee_924e_01a4aa584ed2.parquet) WHERE UserID = 435090932899640449;
 ```
 After analyzing these results an [issue was raised on github](https://github.com/ClickHouse/ClickHouse/issues/54372) regarding the parquet fullscan reading speed by ClickHouse.

+## Conclusion
+Performance results were far from uniform.
+Depending on the dataset and the specific query, either ClickHouse or DuckDB emerged as the frontrunner, showcasing the nuanced nature of database performance.
+For the ontime dataset, ClickHouse outperformed DuckDB in one query but was slower in most others.
+In contrast, for the hits dataset, ClickHouse showed more instances of better performance.